 The Cavalier King Charles is descended from toy spaniels seen in sixteenth through eighteenth century paintings.
-King Charles II was the inspiration for Cavalier King Charles spaniels as he owned and was painted with similar small dogs.
+King Charles Spaniels were the subject of an edict from the King that the dogs could not be prohibited from any public place including the houses of Parliament.
 Cavaliers have a white spot on their foreheads referred to as the Kiss of Buddha or Kissing Spot.
 About half of all Cavaliers have a congenital blood disorder characterized by an insufficient level of platelets, and may develop bleeding and clotting problems.

 Related pages: